mmdrone/snake/README.md

 # snake
-This is a small terminal game - Snakes built with the ncurses library.
+This is a small terminal game - Snake built with the ncurses library.

 If you want to compile it don't forget to add key -lncurses: